three014/medal-vm-testbench/docs/ansible_docker_kube.md

 master
 ```

-Also, the user needs take the private key that was used to connect to the VMs and copy it to the "main" VM.
-By default this would be `medal-test01.medal.lan`, but it can be any of the VMs as long as the user edits the included `inventory.ini` file to mark the "main" node.
-This private key will be used by the main VM to SSH into the other VMs and run the Ansible playbook.
+By default, the "master" kube node will be `medal-test01`, but the user can change this to which node they want.

-Once that's done, `cd` into the folder containing the Ansible playbook and inventory file, and run
+The playbook can be run from the master VM with this command:

 ```
-ansible-playbook -i inventory.ini playbook.yaml --private-key [PATH_TO_SSH_KEY]
+ansible-playbook -i inventory.ini bugs/[NAME_OF_PLAYBOOK] --private-key [PATH_TO_SSH_KEY]
 ```